S-Samiksha/Urban_Economics/README.md

 #### Data Cleaning
 Most of the Data Cleaning was done using Python3 and the codes are available in this repository.

-Data used was obtained from 3 primary sources:
+Data used was obtained from 3 primary sources: <br>
 `Data.gov.sg` <br>
 This is the government’s official website for datasets collected from various government agency.
 The dataset of interest is ‘Resale flat prices based on registration date from Jan-2017 onwards’, located at https://data.gov.sg/dataset/resale-flat-prices.
 The dataset used was a compilation of 111,027 HDB resale transactions recorded between January 2017 and September 2020.